Archiving for meetings and webinars

 - Developer guide

-- Disabling the Archiving feature
+- How to disable the archiving feature

 Prerequisites for archiving meetings and webinars